vmware-samples/vmware-architecture-migration-tool/wiki/Script_Prerequisites.md

 ### Connectivity

-* Ability to connect to your vCenter Server from your Windows OS via PowerCLI.
+* Ability to connect to your vCenter Server from your Windows OS using PowerCLI.
     * See: [Connect to a vCenter Server System](https://developer.vmware.com/docs/15315/powercli-user-s-guide/GUID-1FE80126-ADE6-45AC-A568-AA6CD849DA81.html)
-* Ability to connect to your SMTP server from your Windows OS via PowerShell*
+* Ability to connect to your SMTP server from your Windows OS using PowerShell*
     * See: [Send-MailMessage](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/send-mailmessage?view=powershell-5.1)
 * Ability to send syslog traffic to your syslog collector from your Windows OS*
 > **Note**